No products in the cart.

 Types of Post Stroke Pain

-• Central post-stroke pain.
-This chronic pain stems from damage to the central nervous system.
+• Central post stroke pain.
+This chronic pain condition stems from damage to the central nervous system.
 It can manifest as intense freezing or burning sensations.
-As one of the most chronic forms of post stroke pain, it often happens years after stroke.
-Mild sensations, like a light breeze across the skin, can feel like sharp, intense pain.
+As one of the most chronic forms of post stroke pain, it often happens years after stroke and the cause is not fully understood.
+The resulting hypersensitivity can make mild sensations, like a light breeze across the skin, feel like sharp, intense pain.

 • Frozen shoulder.
-This occurs when the shoulder joint “freezes” and locks in place, usually causing pain in the beginning stages of the condition.
+This occurs when the shoulder joint “freezes” and becomes stiff or immobile, usually causing pain in the beginning stages of the condition.
+Frozen shoulder is common for survivors with hemiplegia after stroke due to reduced shoulder mobility and limited active movement.

 • Contractures.
-When spasticity worsens, it can lead to contractures, which are often painful.
-Contractures make it very difficult for the individual to make any purposeful movement with the affected extremity.
+When spasticity worsens or a survivor remains immobile, this can lead to painful contractures.
+Contractures occur when muscles and joints become progressively short and stiff.
+This makes it very difficult for the survivor to make any purposeful movement with the affected extremity due to the limited range of motion.

 • Neuropathic pain.
-Many people suffer from neuropathic pain due to changes in the brain after stroke.
-Neuropathic pain can be chronic in nature and is also referred to as central post-stroke pain (CPSP).
+Many people experience neuropathic pain due to changes in the brain caused by stroke.
+Neuropathic pain is nerve-related pain and can be chronic.
+This type of pain can sometimes be called neuropathy or can be further classified as central post stroke pain (CPSP), which we discussed earlier.

 Post Stroke Pain Management